• Skip to primary navigation

 Do I need a Lawyer to deal with a Total Loss in Chicago?

 Many Chicago area accident victims decide to deal with the property damage portion of their case on their own, without a lawyer.
 As long as you do not discuss your injuries with the other party’s insurance company during the course of your property damage claim, this approach often makes sense and can be used when the other insurance company has taken full responsibility for how the accident happened.
-At O’Connor Cadiz Law, we often take the position that it is not financially worth it for you, the car’s owner, to hire us to negotiate the property damage portion of your case, as you will then end up with less than your car’s value after paying legal fees.
-Just be cautious in discussing specifics on how the accident happened.
-If the other party’s insurance is taking responsibility, you may not need to go into it too much.
-The danger here is that your words could be misconstrued or twisted against you, especially if you haven’t really processed yet how everything happened.
+At O’Connor Cadiz Accident and Injury Law, we often take the position that it is not financially worth it for you, the car’s owner, to hire us to negotiate property damage.
+After legal fees, you may end up with even less than if you had handled it on your own.
+While we do not handle property damage, there are other law firms who do, should you want the help.
+Or, you could handle your own property damage.

 What if I was hurt in a total loss accident that wasn’t my fault?